Ways to Volunteer

 You can help children and their parents by sharing your experience about how you navigate the world living with alopecia areata and what type of coping skills you use.
 You can also share time and fun activities that bring about a sense of “normalcy” so that kids just get to be kids!

-Now in its fourth year, the Legislative Liaisons program is open to anyone in the alopecia areata community who wishes to establish and cultivate relationships with their U.S. representatives and senators in order to educate them about alopecia areata and encourage their support for our legislative objectives.
-Liaisons are assured, well-informed Americans speaking on behalf of themselves and their 6.6 million fellow citizens who share this disease.
+The Legislative Liaisons program is open to anyone in the alopecia areata community who wishes to establish and cultivate relationships with their U.S. representatives and senators in order to educate them about alopecia areata and encourage their support for our legislative objectives.
+Liaisons are assured, well-informed Americans speaking on behalf of themselves and their 6.8 million fellow citizens who share this disease.
 To be an effective Legislative Liaison you do not need to be an expert on politics, you just need to have the desire to make your voice heard.
-Your Members of Congress are elected to office to serve you (their constituent), but they can only work on your behalf if you inform them of the issues that are important to you.If you’re interested in learning more about the Alopecia Areata Legislative Liaison program, or even becoming a liaison yourself, please contact Gary Sherwood at email@example.com or 415-472-3780.
+Your Members of Congress are elected to office to serve you (their constituent), but they can only work on your behalf if you inform them of the issues that are important to you.If you’re interested in learning more about the Alopecia Areata Legislative Liaison program, or even becoming a liaison yourself, please contact Gary Sherwood at firstname.lastname@example.org or 415-472-3780.

 NAAF is always looking for enthusiastic volunteers for our annual patient conference.
 We need people to facilitate support sessions, monitor doors, put up signs, guide people to the right places, and more.
 Let us know if you’d like to help - Call the NAAF office or email firstname.lastname@example.org.